DanielHauge/BlockLand/docs/README.md

 [![https://raw.githubusercontent.com/DanielHauge/BlockLand/master/Documentation/NEW_BlocklandCouncilMeetingFlow.png](https://raw.githubusercontent.com/DanielHauge/BlockLand/master/Documentation/NEW_BlocklandCouncilMeetingFlow.png)

+#### Limits of the programs

+We are aware of the following limit to our BlockChain system:

+- Discussion queue must be empty when a new node connects.
+The discussion queue is not tranfered to when a new node connects.
+- Our Blockchain has a lenths of maximum **??????????** blocks.
+- Calls to the discuss queue can not happen at the same time.
+If calls have a time slot of 15 ms between is should be no problem.
-Flaw: If something occurs at the exact same time, the business logic becomes very heavy, they will need to agree upon who came first and stuff.
+- If something occurs at the exact same time, the business logic becomes very heavy.

 Link to [Wiki-page](https://github.com/DanielHauge/BlockLand/wiki).